How you can be seated in a

 Extend your elbows outward from your sides.
 Hold your arms and

-hands one on the other, palms upward, supporting your wrists and hands on your
+supporting your wrists and hands on your thighs or on the folds of your

 Straighten and curve your neck forward